SammZhu/ServiceMeshHomework/README.md

 [root@bastion ~]# git clone https://github.com/SammZhu/ServiceMeshHomework.git
 ```

-2. Then go into the working directory and execute the Ansible playbook script to install the environment.
-The entire installation will take about an hour.
+2. Then go into the working directory and execute the Ansible playbook script to run tasks.

 ```shell
 [root@bastion ~]# cd ServiceMeshHomework